-- If your impatience causes you to react in anger toward others, use anger management techniques
+- If your impatience causes you to react in anger toward others, use anger management techniques to calm down.

 - Some people become impatient because they’re perfectionists.
 However, in addition to causing impatience, perfectionism can actually slow productivity and increase stress.
 Learn how to stop being a perfectionist